m-lab/ndt-server/spec/ndt7-protocol.md

 The upgrade message MUST also contain the WebSocket subprotocol that identifies ndt7, which is `net.measurementlab.ndt.v7`.
-The URL in the upgrade request MAY contain optional parameters, which will be saved as metadata describing the client (see below).
+The URL in the upgrade request MAY contain optional query-string parameters, which will be saved as metadata describing the client.
+The client MUST also include a meaningful, non-generic User-Agent string.

+The query string MUST NOT be longer than 4096 bytes.
+Both the name and the value of the query string parameters MUST of course be valid URL-encoded UTF-8 strings.
+Clients MUST NOT send duplicate keys and MUST NOT send keys without a value.
+Servers SHOULD ignore duplicate keys.
+Servers SHOULD treat keys without a value as having an empty value.

 An upgrade request could look like this:

 ```
 GET /ndt/v7/download HTTP/1.1\r\n